-Great War at Sea
+Great War at Sea:

 In December 1912, Germany, Austria-Hungary and Italy renewed their 30-year-old military pact known as the Triple Alliance.
-In the months that followed, staff officers from all three fleets prepared detailed plans for operations against the French and British fleets in the Mediterranean in case of war.
+In the months that followed, staff officers from all three fleets prepared secret, detailed plans for operations against the French and British fleets in the Mediterranean in case of war.
 Yet when war came in August 1914, Italy refused to join her Alliance partners and those plans would never be used.

 What if Italy had honored her Alliance obligations, and joined the Germans and Austrians in a naval war against Britain and France?
 What if the Triple Alliance plans had been put into operation, with the Austrian and Italian fleets combining to challenge the French and British?
 The Great War at Sea in the Mediterranean is no longer confined to the Adriatic Sea, but now rages across the entire Mediterranean basin.

 Secret Treaties is an expansion book based on those plans, for Great War at Sea: Mediterranean Ultimate Edition.
 It’s not a complete game: you’ll need Mediterranean Ultimate to play any or all of the scenarios (and only Mediterranean Ultimate).